top of page

 Starting the Appointment

 Your therapist will invite you to the therapy room and help you get comfortable.
-I offer coffee, sodas, hot chocolate, cider, and water.
-You are welcome to wrap up in a cozy blanket or explore the variety of fidgets that are available.
+There are a variety of beverages available, and you are welcome to wrap up in a cozy blanket or explore the variety of fidgets that are available.

 At first, there will be some initial information to discuss about your rights and privacy in therapy.
 Feel free to ask any questions that you have about the therapy process.